zhuhanming/nus-notes-cheatsheets/ger1000/README.md

 ## Legend

-This is an exam point!
+> :fire: This is an exam point!

-This is a good to know!
+> :bulb: This is a good to know!

 ## QR Framework